Kun786/Angular-Design-Patterns-Imlementation/README.md

 # Angular LifeCycle Hooks
 <img src="https://codecraft.tv/courses/angular/components/lifecycle-hooks/images/lifecycle-hooks.png" width="500" height="500">

+How Angular Life Cycle Hooks Works??
+Once the Angular Application Boostrap and The Appcomponent is called it then start initialzing the compoenents.
+Once the Component is initialized first thing is called

+-> Constructor() // This is not Angular Life-Cycle its the Basic Concept of OOP after that -> ngOnInIt() // This life cycle is called only one time when component is initialized.

 This Project will cover the following Industry-level Design Patterns for Angular Development.

 1 VsCode Tooling for Angular